Chapter 4:

 They sat down at the already set low tables.
 There were lacquered trays, bowls the hue of early plum blossoms, and tiny dishes that seemed to have been arranged by ancient forest spirits with too much time on their hands.
 A single red maple leaf rested atop the pickled daïkon.

-“Are we sure this hasn't been tempered with?”
-Jin asked, prodding a clear jelly that shimmered like ice.
+“Are we sure this hasn't been tempered with?” asked Jin, prodding a clear jelly that shimmered like ice.

 Circumspect, the four teens started dining.
-For a while, the only sound one could hear came from the dishes.
+However, for all of the strain the elements had put on Inês—hurt, cold, exhaustion—hunger wasn't one of them.
+Yet, for a while, the only sound one could hear came from the dishes.
 The four would look at each other once in a while, not really knowing what to say.
 Everyone was waiting on Debuu to stop eating and start talking.
-Inês cleared her throat.
+Inês cleared her throat once.
 Nothing.
 A second time.
 Still nothing.

-“Debuu?” she asked.
+“Debuu?” she asked after some time.
 “We would like to know more about this mission you mentioned earlier.”

 “What will that entail, exactly?” asked Marcel.

-“That depends on the person.
-It usually reflects a repressed wound, or an unresolved fear.
-Some kind of hidden truth the potential sentai has tried to forget.”
+“That depends on the person, but it usually reflects a repressed wound, or an unresolved fear.
+Some kind of hidden truth that the potential sentai has tried to forget.”

-After a few twists and turns, Debuu had finally gotten the grain of rice off his horn.
+After a few twists and turns, Debuu finally got the grain of rice off its horn.

 Inês tried to gauge the others' reaction to this news.
-Marcel didn't seem fazed, like he had expected something of this nature.
-Lu looked resolved, her hand balled into a fist, though she appeared febrile.
+Marcel didn't seem fazed, as if he had expected something of this nature.
+Lu looked resolved, her hand balled into a fist—though she appeared febrile.
 Jin, for his part, came across as entirely skeptical, like the idea of souls and anything to do with them didn't sit well with him.
 Inês wanted to ask more questions, but the black beetle was already dozing off on a paper lantern.
 It was well and truly night, now.

 “So, what do you think?” she asked no one in particular.

-“What choice do we have?”
-Marcel intervened.
+“What choice do we have?” intervened Marcel.
 “It's not like we have anywhere else to go.”

-The innkeeper entered the room as silently as ever.
-Two bedrooms had been prepared for them.
-Inês and Lu would share one, Jin and Marcel would share another.
+The innkeeper entered the room as silently as ever, announcing that two bedrooms had been prepared for them; Inês and Lu would share one, and Jin and Marcel would share another.

 “You don't snore, do you?” asked Jin.

-In their little room two futon, thick, hand-stuffed mattresses with cotton quilts, had already been laid out for Inês and Lu.
+In their little room, two futon, thick, hand-stuffed mattresses with cotton quilts, had already been laid out for Inês and Lu.
 The only light came from a single oil lamp, warm and flickering.
 As they got ready for bed, the girls' shadows danced on the paper walls.
 They could hear the wind outside and every creak the wood carried; there was a haunted poetry to the place.
-Sliding into their futon, the girls didn't say much; they didn't need to, they knew what the other was thinking about.
+Sliding into bed, the girls didn't say much; they didn't need to, they knew what the other was thinking.

 “I'm still not sure if I'm dreaming or dead.”